Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "I count fourteen rows of three boxes.
 That ain’t thirty-nine."
 Uriigo turned and growled point-blank in Preek’s face.
 "You have a *miscount,* associate.
 On any other cargo, eh.
 Miscounts happen.
 But on *live Gaoian biodrones?* Now we have a fuckin’ problem. *Don’t* we, Associate?"

-"U-um…" Preek glanced in a panic at the camera operator, who reeked of mounting alarm… "Y-yes, Champion."
+"U-um..."
+Preek glanced in a panic at the camera operator, who reeked of mounting alarm...
+"Y-yes, Champion."

 Uriigo turned with a snarl.
 "You.
 I want every *frame* o’ footage o’ that shipment.
 We’re goin’ over it *all,* right now."

 And if the two associates were terrified and jumped to it with the vigor of the mortally afraid, that was *nothing* compared to the surge of panic that Uriigo was keeping down.
-If the Great Father found out about this…
+If the Great Father found out about this...

 Uriigo’s predecessor had died messily, but quick.
 If the worst-case scenario now rampaging through Uriigo’s mind was accurate, then Uriigo himself would be *very lucky indeed* to meet the same fate.